 In geopolitics, it’s often said that generals are always preparing to fight the last war.
-One of the most infamous examples was the Maginot line in Eastern France: a vast line of fortifications built after World War I to prevent another German invasion of France from the most obvious direction.
+One of the most infamous examples was the Maginot line in Eastern France: a vast line of fortifications built after World War I to prevent another German invasion from the most obvious direction.
 The only problem was that France built this fortification with the last war in mind, not the next.
 Germany simply went around it, invading via the Netherlands instead.

-Much of our educational strategy risks resembling the same kind of static defence: we design policies to hold back yesterday’s threats, while today confronts us with goalposts that are constantly shifting.
+Much of our educational strategy risks resembling the same kind of static defence: we design policies to hold back yesterday’s threats while today confronts us with goalposts that are constantly shifting.
 Many schools, especially those in which the once solid pillar of tradition no longer bears weight, struggle to read the runes of change.
 But change is coming.
 To paraphrase William Gibson, perhaps it’s already here, just not evenly distributed.
-Unless we accept this uncertainly and ready ourselves to grapple with its implications, we may find ourselves blindsided by crises we didn’t imagine but could have anticipated.
+Unless we accept this uncertainty and ready ourselves to grapple with its implications, we may find ourselves blindsided by crises we didn’t imagine but could have anticipated.

 Here are five “wars” I believe we’re not yet seeing clearly enough, but which are already gathering momentum.